BillmanH/exoplanets/README.md

 The **STAGING Enviroment** is [here](exodestiny-stage-guepbuc0bmcudnbh.westus2-01.azurewebsites.net) this should mirror the production site, but be one step ahead so that I can test things.
 You log into both tenants in the same way.

 # What is left to do, and when to do it:
 The `dev` branch has the more current workload.
-Unless I get too busy with other things I'll pull those changes into `main` every month.
+Unless I get too busy with other things I'll pull those changes into `main` every month (depending on how much time I have to spend on it).

 ## **BETA - RELEASE** - Should be playable, but will still have a lot to go.

-## February
-* Faction resources vs. location resources
-    - location resources are shared to all people that live there, but faction resources have limited access.
-This will cause some populations to starve while others generate food.
-Some buildings create faction resources while diminishing location resources.

 ## March
+* Consumption of faction resources before local resources.
+    - "eat grain stores before eating organic wildlife"
+    - species will need to consume resources by resource class and not resource name
+* Actions taken when not enough of a resource is available.
+    - Must be a generic process so that I can reuse it.

+## April
 * Planetary observation
     - Building the planetary observation building should enable you to scan the skies to find resources on celestial bodies.
 * Ship Building
     - which is complicated, but hopefully I'll have this finished in Jan.

-* Consumption of faction resources before local resources.
-    - "eat grain stores before eating organic wildlife"
-    - species will need to cosume resources by resource class and not resource name

 ## Hopeful things to implement in 2025
 * Megastructures
 * Technology development
 * More complicated race and generation process
 * More Biomes
-* More statistical reporting for later game managment
+* More statistical reporting for later game management